How to Create Editable Email Document with GroupDocs.Editor for Java

 Real‑World Use Cases

-1. Email Archiving: Convert emails to a standardized format for archival purposes.
+1. Email Archiving: Convert incoming MSG files to a standardized, searchable format for long‑term storage.

 Integration Possibilities